 Medical Vaginal Hospital Birth

 Medical vaginal hospital birth! … you’re not going to a prison and it’ not a rice paddy.
-For some birthing women, the hospital is like a very good motel while for others giving birth in hospital is life saving.
-For some other pregnant women the idea of giving birth in hospital is terrifying.
-Others give birth in hospital because their mother did or they lack choices or feel pressured by the obstetrician or midwife.
-In some countries almost every pregnant woman births in hospital while in other countries a percent of birthing women do so at home.
+For some birthing women, the hospital is like a very good motel while for others giving birth in a hospital is life-saving.
+For some other pregnant women, the idea of giving birth in hospital is terrifying.
+Others give birth in a hospital because their mother did or they lack choices or feel pressured by the obstetrician or midwife.
+In some countries, almost every pregnant woman births in a hospital while in other countries a percent of birthing women do so at home.

-For whatever reason you are going to go to hospital to have your vaginal birth and you’re either prepared or not for the amount of medical stuff that’s going to be done to you and your baby.
+For whatever reason, you are going to go to the hospital to have your vaginal birth and you’re either prepared or not for the amount of medical stuff that’s going to be done to you and your baby.

 Hospital birth and interventions